aditi2610/cmpe202/umlparser/README.md

 By end of this week, i was able to generate above String. the next step should be to convert the String into yuml understable format for all the classes so to generate the diagram.

+I was working on Test 1 and Test 2 this week and was able to generate token understandable by YUML successfully.
+Now working on test 3.

+Multiple Extended classes and implemented Interfaces can now be processed to generate required String

+Also, Antlr4 doesnt differentiate between interfaces and classes used by a class.
+This needs to be fixed seperately at the end.